 Infinity Solutions Ohio

 Sometimes less is more, as is the case with Infinity Solutions Ohio’s website.
 The site features a unique photo in its most prominent position, quickly building credibility and authority.
 The clear and straightforward menu outlines the company’s services, easily accessible to anyone navigating the site.
-A non-intrusive overlay near the footer’s left-most side allows users to schedule a consultation at their convenience without being distracted from the site’s primary content.
+A non-intrusive overlay near the footer’s leftmost side allows users to schedule a consultation at their convenience without being distracted from the site’s primary content.
 Our in-house roofing website builder added social proof and schema pins to this excellent presentation.

 J Riley Roofing

 As video moves into the forefront of content marketing, websites with video headers appeal to viewers how other websites cannot compete.
-J Riley Roofing features a short and continuous video loop that allows users to note the company’s professionalism and credibility quickly.
+J Riley Roofing features a short, continuous video loop that lets users quickly note the company’s professionalism and credibility.
 Of course, visuals without text or navigation serve no purpose, but J Riely Roofing combines all of them for an amazing-looking website.